In October 2025, the Cancer AI Alliance (CAIA) announced the launch of the first scalable platform using federated learning for cancer research.

 Data federation in cancer research can overcome this limitation by enabling groups of researchers and institutions to work together with a more diverse data set.
 The key idea that led to the creation of the Cancer AI Alliance is that if cancer centers work together, then we can make demonstrable progress to accelerate treatments and cures

-No. The central orchestration layer acts like a conductor for an orchestra; it sends the AI model and instructions to each of the edge nodes (at the cancer centers) but never sees the patient data.
+No, the orchestration sends the AI model and instructions to each of the edge nodes (at the cancer centers) but never sees the patient data.

 Standardizing data for federated learning in cancer research

-Hospitals gather a substantial amount of data on every patient’s health.
-Imagine combining a single patient’s data, with millions of other patient journeys across the country, to create powerful AI models to find new cures
+Imagine combining a single patient’s data, with millions of other patient journeys across the country, to create powerful AI models to find new cures.

 The key to unlocking this potential is data standardization.
 This work ensures that the vast amount of information collected during a patient's care can be interpreted, and reliably analyzed across different institutions.
 In other words, the goal of data standardization is to create a common format that is accessible and useful to researchers for collaborative, multi-institutional cancer discovery.